ipa-mah/ipa_rubbish_bin_detection/ReadMe.md

 <img src="https://github.com/ipa-mah/ipa_rubbish_bin_detection/blob/master/etc/cylinder_detection.png" />

-TODO:
+TODOs:
  * Change the orientation of the grasping points.
- * Generalize shapes of rubbish bin
+ * Generalize shapes of rubbish bin.

 Please contact me if you have any question.